regtracks/regtracks/README.md

 # RegTracks

-Human-readable parsing for regular languages, based on railroad diagrams.
+RegTracks lets you write readable regex, based on railroad diagrams.

 See [the tutorial](./tutorial.md) for a more in-depth guide, and see [the specification](./spec.md) for the technical details.